The Anderson Tapes: Production

 The Anderson Tapes was filmed on location in New York City on Fifth Avenue at the Convent of the Sacred Heart (the luxury apartment building), Rikers Island Prison, the Port Authority Bus Terminal, Luxor Health Club and on the Lower East Side.
 Interiors scenes were filmed at Hi Brown Studio and ABC-Pathé Studio, both in New York City.
 The production was on a tight budget, and filming was completed from mid-August to October 16, 1970.
 The film was the first for producer Robert M. Weitman as an independent producer.

 Columbia Pictures was not happy with the concept for the ending of the film, in which Connery escaped to be pursued by police helicopters, fearing that it would hurt sales to television, which generally required that bad deeds do not go unpunished.

-The Anderson Tapes made its U.S. network television premiere on September 11, 1972, as an installment of NBC Monday Night at the Movies.
+The Anderson Tapes made its American network television premiere on September 11, 1972, as an installment of NBC Monday Night at the Movies.

+Reception

-Box office and critical response
+Box office

 The film generated $5 million in U.S. and Canada rentals.

+Critical response

-Roger Greenspun of The New York Times called The Anderson Tapes "well done and entertaining".
+Roger Greenspun of The New York Times called the film "well done and entertaining".
 He noted Lumet's direction by writing "The quality of professionalism appears in rather lovely manifestations to raise a by no means perfect film to a level of intelligent efficiency that is not so very far beneath the reach of art".

-Roger Ebert enjoyed the film but called Lumet's emphasis on electronic surveillance a "serious structural flaw".
+Roger Ebert enjoyed the film, but called Lumet's emphasis on electronic surveillance a "serious structural flaw".
 Andrew Sarris of The Village Voice wrote that there was only "eleven good minutes in it", calling the rest of the film "confused and uncertain".